osxi/FreshBooksTimer/README.md

 ## Setup

 1. Right click the FreshBooks Timer browser button and click options
-2. Enter your api url and auth token [how to get authentication token](http://community.freshbooks.com/support/what-is-my-authentication-token-api-and-where-can-i-get-it/)
+2. Enter your api url and auth token: [how to get authentication token](http://community.freshbooks.com/support/what-is-my-authentication-token-api-and-where-can-i-get-it/)
 3. Go to the import data and click import on each item. (it may take a little longer for the first one since it will likely have to boot up the heroku